stevenmnocent/ticket-lifecycle/README.md

 <img src="https://static.wixstatic.com/media/2ebf04_a43d998560694b30bcd8e7a151ae6581~mv2.png" height="80%" width="80%" alt="osTicket: Ticket Lifecycle Examples"/>
 </p>
 <p>
-11. Set the SLA and notate the reason for the update.
+Step 11: Set the service-level agreement (SLA) and make a note of the reason for the update.
 </p>
 <br />